Density Characterization with The Upper Bound of Density of Fibonacci Word: Introduction

-The term \emph{density of words in combinatorics} refers to measuring how often certain subwords or patterns (like monotone subwords or special types such as Fibonacci or Zimin words) occur within larger sequences formed from a given alphabet.
-The concept of density~\cite{SegoviaWinklmeier} apply to languages of words where the cardinality or size of sets of words with specific length and letter properties is analyzed.
-For example, a sequence representing density of languages with words of given alphabet size and length has been studied connecting group actions and language theory.
-In order to review more studies related to the concept of density in combinatorics words, you can refer to~\cite{Berstel2003,HeubachMansour,CoreglianoRazborov,DevroyeLugosi,Johnson01Weller}.
-Our goal of this paper.
-Investigate and analyze the density properties of Fibonacci words, focusing on two main aspects the density results of Fibonacci words with respect to the distribution of zeros and ones and the exploration of the nature and characteristics of density inherent in Fibonacci words.
-This study aims to deepen the understanding of how zeros and ones are distributed within Fibonacci words and to characterize the fundamental density behavior of these words.
+This paper delves into a specific characterization of the density of Fibonacci word, $D_F(F_k)$, by investigating its structural relationships and establishing a new \textbf{upper bound} for this density.
+While the asymptotic limit is established, understanding the precise rate of convergence and the bounds on the density for finite words $F_k$ provides a deeper insight into the word's internal structure.
+Specifically, we explore how the ratio of the number of '1's to the number of '0's and their sum, $(n/(n+m))$, relates to powers of $\phi$.

+The main contribution of this paper is two-fold.
+First, we provide a detailed analysis of the ratio $n/(n+m)$ and its connection to the exponential growth rates inherent in the Fibonacci sequence.
+Second, and most significantly, we establish a rigorous upper bound for $D_F(F_k)$ and demonstrate that, under a specific interpretation related to the \textbf{natural density} of sets of positive integers, the density of Fibonacci words can be shown to approach unity.
+This result correlates with classical number theory and distribution results concerning the Fibonacci sequence, offering a novel perspective on the word's construction and its relation to the distribution of its constituent symbols.

 This paper is organized as follows.
 Section~\ref{sec2} contains foundational definitions, basic properties, and mathematical concepts essential for understanding the main content of the paper.
 In Section~\ref{resec2}, we established foundational relations regarding the density of symbols within Fibonacci words.
 The number of zeros $m$ and the units digit $n$ are closely linked to the golden ratio $\varphi$ and an approximation $\kappa \approx 1.28$.
-In Section~\ref{resec3}, we presented the natural density for the Fibonacci word involves quantifying how often specific patterns or elements appear within the infinite sequence.
+In Section~\ref{resec3}, we presented the natural density for Fibonacci word involves quantifying how often specific patterns or elements appear within the infinite sequence.